Accelerating Quadratic Transform and WMMSE: Quadratic Transform

 and the starting point is $\bx^{-1}=\bx^0$.
 The above gradient projection with extrapolation can be implemented with the assistance of the auxiliary variables $(\underline\by,\underline\bz)$ as shown in Algorithm \ref{algorithm:EQT}, which is referred to as the extrapolated quadratic transform.

 Fig.~\ref{fig:convergence} compares the above three algorithms numerically.
-Aside from Algorithms 1 to 3, we consider the gradient method with a diminishing stepsize $1/k$ where $k$ is the iteration index, and also a variant of Algorithm \ref{algorithm:EQT} by using Polyak's extrapolation strategy \cite{Poljak_extrapolation} in place of Nesterov's extrapolation strategy (i.e., the projection step is now performed prior to the extrapolation step).
-Observe that Algorithm \ref{algorithm:QT} converges faster than Algorithm \ref{algorithm:EQT} in iterations according to Fig.~\ref{fig:convergence}(a), but this is no longer the case when the convergence is considered in terms of time as shown in Fig.~\ref{fig:convergence}(b).
+Aside from Algorithms 1 to 3, we consider the gradient method with a diminishing stepsize $1/k$ and also a variant of Algorithm \ref{algorithm:EQT} by using Polyak's extrapolation \cite{Poljak_extrapolation} instead of Nesterov's.
+Observe that Algorithm \ref{algorithm:QT} converges faster than Algorithm \ref{algorithm:EQT} in iterations according to Fig.~\ref{fig:convergence}(a) and Fig.~\ref{fig:convergence}(c), but more slowly in time as shown in Fig.~\ref{fig:convergence}(b) and Fig.~\ref{fig:convergence}(d).